-Professional (higher education) qualifications are recognised in England, Wales and Northern Ireland as long as the programme of study has been professionally validated/approved by the NYA (England), ETS Wales or the Joint ETS for Northern Ireland and Ireland.
-The same provision for recognition is made for programmes recognised by the CLD Standards Council Scotland.
+Professional (higher education) qualifications are recognised in England, Wales, Northern Ireland and Scotland as long as the programme of study has been professionally validated/approved by the NYA (England), ETS Wales or the Joint ETS for Northern Ireland and Ireland and CLD Standards Council Scotland.
 This mutual recognition agreement was arranged by Joint Education Training Standards Committee (JETS).

 JETS is a co-operative Scheme of the UK & Ireland Joint ETS administered by its members: ETS (England), ETS (Wales), the North-South ETS (All Ireland), and CLD Standards Council for Scotland.
-The primary responsibilities of JETS is to validate and endorse courses leading to professional qualification in youth work (and for CLD in Scotland) in their respective jurisdictions.
-This workforce development function, alongside a broader commitment to continuous professional development (CPD) for all staff, is at the heart of the profession's obligation to ensure that youth workers (CLD Workers) are fit to practice.
+The primary responsibility of JETS is to validate and endorse courses leading to professional qualification in youth work (and for CLD in Scotland) in their respective jurisdictions.
+This workforce development function, alongside a broader commitment to continuous professional development (CPD) for all staff, is at the heart of the profession's obligation to ensure that youth workers (and CLD Workers) are fit to practice.
 JETS meets to share good practice, to develop commonality of approach, and to take joint action on any issues and concerns.